wallace-js/wallace/README.md

 - Pages that need to load fast.
 - Situations where processing power or connectivity are limited.
-- Apps where users switch pages frequently (less need for SPA).
+- Apps where users switch pages frequently (less need for an SPA, especially with PWA technology).

 And its DOM operations are pretty fast too.
-Here is the time\* in milliseconds to create 1000 rows on the same [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) app:
+Here is the time\* in milliseconds to create 1000 rows on the [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) app:

 ![Bar chart of times to create 1000 rows](./assets/run1k.png)

 But you rarely need _fast_.
-You just need to avoid _slow_ - which creeps in on more complex scenarios than what benchmarks can reasonably cover.
+You just need to avoid _slow_ - which creeps in on more complex scenarios than benchmark apps.
 And the only _real_ protection against that is **freedom**.

-_\* Times are taken from local runs, using non-keyed implementations where available.
-Will submit for an official run soon.
-Bundle sizes would be identical._
+_\* Times are taken from local runs tested on v0.6.0, using non-keyed implementations of other frameworks where available.
+Will submit for an official run soon, which might change results slightly, but bundle sizes would be identical._

 ### 2. Productivity